ehsanasadi72/doc/Data/elasticsearch.md

 ### 5. Index Management

 - ####  Index Lifecycle Management (ILM)
-	1. **Hot:** In this phase, indexes are active, and both write and search operations are performed regularly.
+	1. :**Hot:** In this phase, indexes are active, and both write and search operations are performed regularly.
 	2. :**Warm::** In this phase, indexes are used less frequently and may be moved to nodes with fewer resources.
 Search operations are still possible, but no more data is written.
 	3. :**Cold:**: In this phase, indexes are rarely accessed.
 The data is compressed and moved to nodes with minimal resources to reduce storage costs.
 	4. :**Delete::** Finally, after a specified time, the indexes are no longer needed and are deleted to free up storage space.